yuchenlichuck/MVDreamGaussian/readme.md

 # Optimizing Text Prompts for Enhanced 3D Generation with DreamGaussian and MVDream: An Experimental Analysis

+This repository is about NLP 804 Project: Optimizing Text Prompts for Enhanced 3D Generation with DreamGaussian and MVDream: An Experimental Analysis

-This repository based on the official implementation for [DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation](https://arxiv.org/abs/2309.16653).
+based on the official implementation for [DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation](https://arxiv.org/abs/2309.16653).

 ## Install